9scorp4/labrri_ocpm_systemic_racism/README.md

 ## Acknowledgements

 I want to thank my colleagues at the Laboratoire de recherche en relations interculturelles (LABRRI) for their contributions to my master's research.
 By their names:
-- Bob White
+* Bob White
-- Isabelle Comtois
+* Isabelle Comtois
-- Maude Arsenault
+* Maude Arsenault
-- Roxane Archambault
+* Roxane Archambault
-- Fritz Gerald Louis
+* Fritz Gerald Louis

+Special thanks to the contributors to this repository as well:
+* (ADD CONTRIBUTORS)

 ## Contact